 AI-driven work automation is estimated to cut over 9 million manufacturing jobs in the U.S. alone.
-Manufacturing companies are utilizing AI technologies towards smarter use of their resources.
+Manufacturing companies are utilizing AI technologies towards a smarter use of their resources.
 For example, General Electric is reducing its machine downtime through data collected from AI-powered smart sensors installed on its manufacturing equipment.

-By combining AI with Internet of Things (IoT) technology, companies are reducing costs, improving productivity, and creating more specialized jobs.
+By combining AI with the Internet of Things (IoT) technology, companies are reducing costs, improving productivity, and creating more specialized jobs.

 Sales and Marketing

 The significant role of artificial intelligence in marketing and sales is also transforming this function across industries.
 AI technologies are enabling marketing personnel to automate most of their routine tasks through acquired data while they can focus on key sales functions like increasing sales and customer satisfaction.